 Kiholo Bay is one of those magical, stunningly scenic Big Island hikes and one of the more unique stretches of coastline in Hawaii.
 Numerous interesting features make it one of our favorite places to explore.
 Rarely crowded, we particularly appreciate its soothing energy.

-Kiholo was once a thriving fishing village, residence of Hawaiian chiefs and home to one of the largest fishponds in Kona.
-The rocks around the lagoon are the remnants of the man-made fishpond that was wiped out by the 1859 Mauna Loa eruption.
+Kiholo was once a thriving fishing village, residence of Hawaiian chiefs and home to one of the largest fishponds in Kona, Wainanali'i Pond.
+The rocks around the Wainanali'i lagoon are the remnants of the man-made fishpond that was wiped out by the 1859 Mauna Loa eruption.
 To preserve its historical significance, this area is now part of the Kiholo State Park Reserve.

 Rather than a sandy beach, the shore here is more or less crushed lava gravel intermixed with bits of coral and shells.
 We particularly enjoy this easy hike at low tide, when it’s possible to walk along the large expanses of smooth pahoehoe lava that are submerged when the tide is high.

 Toward the south end of Kiholo Bay, only a few hundred yards from the end of the road is Queen’s Bath, a beautiful spring-fed freshwater pool inside a lava tube.
-If you should choose to take a dip, please help to preserve the purity of the water in Queen’s Bath by first rinsing off any sunscreen and body oils in the ocean.
+If you should choose to take a dip, please help to preserve the purity of the water in Queen’s Bath by ensuring you have first rinsed off any sunscreen and body oils.

 As you approach the north end of the bay, you will likely begin to notice two of the more outstanding features of the bay: the stunning water color, and the green sea turtles.